Mid County Babe Ruth signup set for weekend - Port Arthur News

 NEDERLAND — The Mid County Babe Ruth League will host registration for high school-aged students Sunday.

 Registration will be at the Nederland High School baseball stadium from 4-7 p.m.
-There is a $150 fee to join and new members must bring a copy of their birth certificate.
+There is a $150 fee to join, and new members must bring a copy of their birth certificate.

 The league, which has been around since 1959, pulls players from a 50-mile radius, board member Clint Landry said.